 What You Can Do

-Compassion is the fashion!
-You can discourage trapping by discouraging fur-wearing.
 When you see people in fur, tell them the facts about trapping; many people incorrectly assume that animals are killed humanely.
-If you already own a fur garment, please consider giving it to PETA as a tax-deductible donation for use in educational displays, anti-fur demonstrations, and fur giveaways to the homeless.
+If you already own a fur garment, please consider giving it to PETA as a tax-deductible donation for use in educational displays, anti-fur protests, and fur giveaways to the homeless.
 Write or call businesses that sell furs or give furs away as prizes, and ask them to stop promoting cruelty.